Enoch2k2/flatiron-flask-project-generator/README.md

 You also now have a client folder which is your React application.
 You can definitely use it if you want (if it this is your project, you will want to use this).
 This includes react-router-dom, formik, and yup automatic installations.

+`npm run dev` To run the react server

 ### Note on the proxy in client/vite.config.js ###
 If your backend prefixes `/api` to all of your routes, for example: `http://localhost:5555/api/check_session` and you have `api.add_resource(CheckSession, "/api/check_session")`, you can remove the `rewrite` line which removes the `/api` from the route so you can use `/api` in your backend routes.